cehdeti/starthere/README.md

 ## Deployment

+You will need `awscli` in order to deploy.
+If you don't have `awscli` installed, run `brew install awscli` and `brew install aws-elasticbeanstalk`

 Currently, the application is deployed to Amazon AWS.
 To deploy, just run the `./bin/deploy` script.
 This will compile the frontend assets, upload them to S3, then deploy the backend application with Elastic Beanstalk.